CampusAI/CampusAI.github.io/_ml/attention/attention.md

 <blockquote markdown="1">
 **Glimpses** are representations of partitions of the input data.
-For instance the glimpses of a:
+For instance, glimpses of a:
 - **Text input** might be an array of 1-hot encoding of its letters or an array of its word embeddings.
 - **Sound input** might be a wave representation of the sound at fixed periods of time.
 - **Image input** might be different tiles of partitions of the image (see left-side note).